 Formed in 1988, the Miami String Quartet has won recognition as laureates of the 1993 Evian International String Quartet Competition, 1992 Concert Artists Guild Competition, and 1991 London International String Quartet Competition.
 Additional honors include winning the 2000 Cleveland Quartet Award and grand prize at the 1989 Fischoff Chamber Music Competition.
 The quartet was a Chamber Music Society Two ensemble of The Chamber Music Society of Lincoln Center from 1999 to 2001, and it’s been quartet-in-residence at the Hugh A. Glauser School of Music at Kent State University since 2004.

-The Miami String Quartet has commissioned and premiered works from Bruce Adolphe to Ellen Taaffe Zwilich, as well as Ricky Ian Gordon, Annie Gosfield, Philip Maneval, Roberto Sierra, Robert Starer, Augusta Read Thomas, Joan Tower, and Peteris Vasks.
-They have recorded the music of Fauré, Saint-Saëns, Ginastera, and Vasks.
-Their next recording project will be devoted to the music of Joan Tower.
+The Miami String Quartet has commissioned and premiered works by Bruce Adolphe, Ricky Ian Gordon, Annie Gosfield, Philip Maneval, Roberto Sierra, Robert Starer, Augusta Read Thomas, Joan Tower, Pēteris Vasks, and Ellen Taaffe Zwilich.
+The ensemble has recorded music of Fauré, Saint-Saëns, Ginastera, and Mr. Vasks, and their most recent recording, on the Naxos label, features two quartets by Ms. Tower.